 RhinoCo AVS A5 alarms.
 My customer wanted it replaced with a Cobra AK4615 as the AVS was annoying to live with.
-It was also so quite that he could hardly hear it!
+It was also so quiet that he could hardly hear it!

 The video below is my second attempt to show what was wrong.
 The first one had the bonnet shut and the siren could not be heard on the video!

-With an upgrade alarm the system should only arm/disarm via the remote control.
-This alarm could be armed/disarmed by both the lock button my the door handle and the drivers door key barrel!
+With an upgrade alarm, the system should only arm/disarm via the remote control.
+This alarm could be armed/disarmed by both the lock button and the door handle and the driver’s door key barrel!

 The immobiliser on the AVS is really annoying because it auto arms 30 seconds after disarming the alarm.
 This then required the driver to lock and unlock the car once more before starting the car.